Table of Contents

-The COCOCO COMFORT DOWN CUSHION is designed to provide an attractive high crowned look which invites you to nest into its comfort.
+Our STANDARD CUSHION is designed to provide an attractive high crowned look that invites you to nest into its comfort.
 The core of this cushion is made from premium Ultracel High Resiliency foam.
-The quality of this foam allows you to enjoy a soft feel without bottoming out.
-This core is then laminated with super soft convoluted “egg grate” foam which gives added crown and softness to the cushion.
-This completed unit is then encased in an outer jacket which is sewn with down proof ticking inside and out and filled with a generous trillium mixture.
+This high-quality foam allows you to enjoy a soft feel without bottoming out.
+The dense foam core is then laminated with super soft convoluted “egg crate” foam, which gives added crown and softness to the cushion.
+This completed unit is then encased in an outer jacket, sewn with down-proof ticking inside and out, and filled with a generous trillium mixture.
 Trillium is a hypoallergenic synthetic fiber that mimics goose down.
 Our cushion's unique construction offers a plush initial feel while providing deep "just-fluffed" down-like support.

-Our standard back pillow is channel stitched and filled with a Down/Dacron blend.
-We offer an upgrade Trillium Fiber fill which is a new technology that provides a heavy, luxurious down-like feel but is far more resilient and so will require far less “fluffing” to help the pillow keep its shape.
+Our standard back pillow is channel-stitched and filled with a trillium blend.
+Trillium provides a heavy, luxurious down-like feel, but is far more resilient and so will require far less “fluffing” to help the pillow keep its shape.

 All of the foams used by COCOCO meet the requirements of CAL 177-2103, they contain no products listed on PROP 65, are approved by Certi-PUR US, and are FR free.